arthurtran04/ibm-emotion-detection/README.md

-# Emotion Detection Application using IBM Watson NLP Library
+# Emotion Detection

 ## Introduction

-This repository is home to an **Emotion Detection Application** powered by the **IBM Watson NLP Library**.
+This repository is home to an **Emotion Detection** application powered by the **IBM Watson NLP Library**.
 With a foundation in **Python** and support from **HTML** and **JavaScript**, the project combines backend processing with an intuitive interface to detect emotions effectively.
 It’s a practical implementation of NLP for emotional insights.

 ## Table of Contents